Looking for natural repellents for mice?

 Another option is to take a peaceful approach that doesn’t harm the pests.

-There are a few natural repellents that work very well on mice and other rodents.
+There are a few natural repellents that work very well on mice and other rat-like rodents.

 So, what are the natural repellents for mice?
 Our most favorite and the most effective natural repellents for mice are peppermint oil, balsam fir oil, and lemon citrus oil.